JDamour/boxwise-doodba/README.md

     export UID GID="$(id -g $USER)" UMASK="$(umask)"

-5. Adjust the file `oddo/custom/src/repos.yaml` and `oddo/custom/src/addons.yaml`.
-Here, you can set from which branch and repo boxwise should be cloned and which additional modules might be needed.
+5. Adjust the file `odoo/custom/src/repos.yaml` and `odoo/custom/src/addons.yaml`.
+Here, you can set if you need any extra modules and where to clone them from.
 Check out [the original doc](https://github.com/Tecnativa/doodba#optodoocustomsrcreposyaml) for more help and some examples.

 6. Build your development setup.

     docker-compose -f setup-devel.yaml run --rm odoo

 7. Create a link of the development docker-compose file `devel.yaml` to make it your default docker-compose file.

     ln -s devel.yaml docker-compose.yml

+8. Clone the boxwise repos you need into `odoo/src/custom/private/`.

 8. Start your development environment.